bufferapp/buffer-ruby-deprecated/README.md

 The User object makes working with users easier by providing some useful shortcuts to user information, like `id`, and data, like `profiles`.
 It provides the all the methods specified in the Client as it inherits from it.

 The User introduces some caching of requests.
 These are invalidated when a `post` request is made to an endpoint that might affect the data.
-You can force cache invalidation of one or all endpoints using the `invalidate` method, explained below.
+You can force cache invalidation of one or all endpoints using the `invalidate` method.

 Creating a new user: